seppinho/haplogrep-cmd/README.md

 [![GitHub Downloads](https://img.shields.io/github/downloads/seppinho/haplogrep-cmd/total.svg?style=flat)](https://github.com/seppinho/haplogrep-cmd/releases)
 [![Java CI with Maven](https://github.com/seppinho/haplogrep-cmd/actions/workflows/maven.yml/badge.svg)](https://github.com/seppinho/haplogrep-cmd/actions/workflows/maven.yml)

 Haplogrep is a command-line tool for mtDNA haplogroup classification.
 We also provide haplogrep as a fast and free [haplogroup classification web service](https://haplogrep.i-med.ac.at/).
 You can upload your mtDNA profiles aligned to **rCRS** or **RSRS** (beta) and receive mitochondrial haplogroups in return. **FASTA**, **VCF** and **hsd** input files are supported.
 So far, Haplogrep and the updated Haplogrep 2 have been cited over 700 times (Google Scholar - August 13, 2020).
-Please join our [Haplogrep Google User Group](https://groups.google.com/forum/#!forum/haplogrep) for future updates and ongoing discussions.

 ## Requirements

 Java 8 or higher